beranradek/overview-repo/overview-repo-sql/README.md

 ## Quick start example

-We will create simple database with customers and their vouchers.
-Each voucher can be assigned to a customer as a discount for services taken on one or more supply points of the customer.
+Let's assume we have simple database with customers and their vouchers.
+Voucher can be assigned to a customer as a discount for services taken on one or more supply points of the customer.
 Customer can have at most one voucher assigned.
 There can be customers without any discount - without any voucher.